wp-plugins/single-latest-posts-lite/readme.txt

 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work

 == Changelog ==

+= 1.2 =
+* Loading jQuery UI libraries included in the WordPress core

 = 1.1 =
 * Support for WordPress 3.5